liuzl/filestore/README.md

 # filestore

 An append only file store, files are splited by time and size.
+Time interval could be `day` or `hour`, `day` by default.

 ## Usage